rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 }
 ```

+Listing 2-5: Complete code of the guessing game

-## Complete!
+## Summary

-At this point, you have successfully built the Guessing Game!
+At this point, you’ve successfully built the guessing game!
 Congratulations!

-This project was a hands-on way to introduce you to a lot of new Rust concepts:
+This project was a hands-on way to introduce you to many new Rust concepts:
 `let`, `match`, methods, associated functions, using external crates, and more.
-In the next few chapters, we will go through these concepts in more detail.
+In the next few chapters, you’ll learn about these concepts in more detail.
-Chapter 3 covers concepts that most programming languages have, like variables,
+Chapter 3 covers concepts that most programming languages have, such as
-data types, and functions, and shows how to use them in Rust.
-Chapter 4 gets
+variables, data types, and functions, and shows how to use them in Rust.
-into ownership, which is the feature of Rust that is most different from other
+Chapter 4 explores ownership, which is a Rust feature that is most different
-languages.
-Chapter 5 discusses structs and method syntax, and Chapter 6
+from other languages.
+Chapter 5 discusses structs and method syntax, and
-endeavors to explain enums.
+Chapter 6 endeavors to explain enums.